 Data quality processes are a key part of managing data, whilst a data dictionary does not deliver quality data on its own it is a fundamental start point in understanding the ‘What’ is required.
 A data dictionary may be used to hold the criteria that identifies whether data is fit-for-purpose.

-The illustration above shows how a physical asset, in this case a fan, will have relationships with other objects and entities.
+The illustration below shows how a physical asset, in this case a fan, will have relationships with other objects and entities.
 The Data Dictionary will help to define valid relationships that should be recorded.

 DPA have successfully run data dictionary creation projects for several large organisations including the implementation of governance processes to manage and control change over the dictionary content.